public class Pointer<T> extends java.lang.Object implements java.lang.Comparable<Pointer<T>>

 method is used to "dereference" a Pointer.
 Dereferencing NULL pointers will throw

-the NULLPOINTER
+the NULLPOINTER ERROR Condition.

 PL/I code